gohugoio/hugo/content/about-hugo/_index.md

 ## What is Hugo?

 Hugo is a general-purpose website framework.
-Technically speaking, Hugo is a static site generator.
+Technically speaking, Hugo is a [static site generator][].
 Unlike systems that dynamically build a page with each visitor request, Hugo builds pages when you create your content.
 Since websites are viewed far more often than they are edited, Hugo is optimized for website viewing for the end users of your site and an ideal writing experience for authors.